 It can take some time, but it’s also fairly simple to shop second hand once you get the hang of it.

-Get started on Poshmark and earn $5 credit by signing up through the app on your mobile device by entering my user name- savvysouthchic- as the referral code when you sign up.
+Get started shopping second hand on Poshmark and earn $5 credit by signing up through the app on your mobile device by entering my user name- savvysouthchic- as the referral code when you sign up.
 Once you make a purchase, I also get $5 credit.
 Sign up for Thred Up here and get $10.
 I’ll receive $10 once you make a purchase.

 Have a great week!